 Apple sold songs by the billions.
 And by February 2010, Cupertino had become the single largest music vendor in the world.
-Meanwhile, some stablished giants (like the Borders Group, ninth on the list here) ran into problems.
+Meanwhile, some established giants (like the Borders Group, ninth on the list here) ran into problems.

 However, as streaming services like Apple Music and Spotify supplanted digital sales in recent years, iTunes’ days became numbered.
 Apple finally pulled the plug on iTunes in 2019.
-With the release of macOS Catalina, Cupertino split up the venerable iTunes app into three dedicated apps: Apple Music, Apple TV and Apple Podcasts.
+With the release of macOS Catalina, Cupertino split up iTunes into three dedicated apps: Apple Music, Apple TV and Apple Podcasts.